Posted Date: 04/19/2021

 No. While the well-being of our students, staff, and families is of utmost importance, we cannot guarantee no one will get sick.
 Every risk cannot be mitigated, but we will do all we can to ensure everyone’s safety.
 Per board approval of our Ready to Learn plan, teacher hours will change to 7:30 to 3:30 to help assist with temperature checks for staff and students.

-After Governor Asa Hutchinson issued an executive order mandating face coverings statewide, Genoa Central schools are requiring face coverings for students and staff K-12.
+After Governor Asa Hutchinson ended the executive order mandating face coverings statewide, Genoa Central schools are not requiring face coverings for students and staff K-12.

 4. Will face coverings be provided for students?